astropy/astropy/docs/cosmology/units.rst

 ---------------------------------------------------

-There are numerous measures of distance in cosmology -- luminosities, CMB temperature, the universe's age, etc -- but redshift is the principal measure from which others are defined.
+There are numerous measures of distance in cosmology -- luminosities, CMB temperature, the universe's age, etc. -- but redshift is the principal measure from which others are defined.
 In cosmology, distance measures are commonly exasperating to follow in a derivation, because they are used so interchangeably. ``astropy`` provides the ``redshift`` unit and associated